influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/introduction.md

 When connecting nodes and then creating a new Kapacitor task, Kapacitor will check whether or not the TICKscript syntax is well formed, and if the new edges are applicable to the most recent node.
 However full functionality of the pipeline will not be validated until runtime, when error messages can appear in the Kapacitor log.

-**Example 2 &ndash; a runtime error**
+**Example 1 &ndash; a runtime error**
 ```bash
 ...
 [cpu_alert:alert4] 2017/10/24 14:42:59 E! error evaluating expression for level CRITICAL: left reference value "usage_idle" is missing value
 [cpu_alert:alert4] 2017/10/24 14:42:59 E! error evaluating expression for level CRITICAL: left reference value "usage_idle" is missing value
 ...
 ```
-Example 2 shows a runtime error that is thrown because a field value has gone missing from the pipeline.
-This can often happen following an `eval` node when the `eval` node's property `keep()` is not set.
-In general, Kapacitor cannot anticipate all the modalities of the data that the task will encounter at runtime.
+Example 1 shows a runtime error that is thrown because a field value has gone missing from the pipeline.
+This can often happen following an `eval` node when the property `keep()` of the `eval` node has not been set.
+In general Kapacitor cannot anticipate all the modalities of the data that the task will encounter at runtime.
 Some tasks may not be written to handle all deviations or exceptions from the norm, such as when fields or tags go missing.
 In these cases Kapacitor will log an error.

 # Basic Examples

-**Example 3 &ndash; An elementary stream &rarr; from() pipeline**
+**Example 2 &ndash; An elementary stream &rarr; from() pipeline**
 ```javascript
 stream
     |from()